nickzoic/nick.zoic.org/art/the-touring-commuter/index.md

 it did a couple of years of that, very slowly getting upgraded as the opportunity arose ...

+### Cross City 1 Derailleur Hanger

-*there's some chance you've stumbled upon this page while trying to find out [what derailleur hanger you need for this bike](img/city-cross-1-2018-derailleur-hanger.jpg).
+There's some chance you've stumbled upon this page while trying to find out [what derailleur hanger you need for this bike](img/city-cross-1-2018-derailleur-hanger.jpg).
-Why are bicycle manufacturers like this?
+*Why are bicycle manufacturers like this?*

 The Cross City isn't listed in the [Giant Hanger Finder](https://www.giantbikespares.com/hanger_finder) but it appears to me to be a [R01630](https://ivanhoecycles.com.au/products/derailleur-hanger-giant-R01630) ...
-I think the Cross City is just a local name for the Escape City, maybe.
+I think the "Cross City" is just a local name for the "Escape City", maybe?
-As Ivanhoe Cycles point out, it **does not** have a ridge which fits inside the dropout.*
+As Ivanhoe Cycles point out, it **does not** have a ridge which fits inside the dropout.

 ## Tyres